As Zelenskyy visits for D-Day, Macron promises Ukraine Mirage aircraft to fend off Russian attacks

 Russia, meanwhile, has been attacking Ukraine's energy infrastructure and causing widespread power outages.
 The apparent goal is to sap public morale and affect military manufacturing plants.

-Corbet reported from Omaha Beach, France.
-Associated Press writer Barbara Surk contributed to this report.
+Corbet reported from Omaha Beach, France, and Surk reported from Nice, France.

 Follow AP's coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine